The Detective Degree Holder Entry Programme is aimed at those who have an undergraduate degree in any subject.

 You also are required to hold the following qualifications:

 Have successfully completed, and be able to evidence, a UK undergraduate degree (360 credits) in any subject.
-We can only accept applications from candidates who have already graduated and can upload their degree certificate on application.

 You will be required to upload and attach your relevant degree certificate and transcript to your application when you apply.

 I haven’t got my degree certificate or transcript – am I still eligible?

 We need to see evidence, so you will need to request a certificate from your University.
 If you have completed your qualification in the last few years we may well be able to check your Personal Learning Record (PLR), please contact the recruitment team on [email protected] and we can discuss this with you further.

 I am currently studying can I still apply?

 Applicants in their final year of study can apply.
 You will need to upload a copy of your predicated grades when you apply.

 Applicants will be asked to provide proof of their qualifications when they receive them.